EXHIBITIONS + ART

 Water (Mizu): Views/Life

 Setsu-Ge-Ka, Kiki Exhibition, Gallery Ku, 1995 Odawara, Japan.
+I exhibited with the local woodcraft group for a few years with Hiroko Horiguchi.

 Soba; Rice ball; Tea (Square, triangle, circle - the 3 perfect Zen enclosures) Panels of shoe cupboard doors designed to look like a folding screen.
 Sumiroku, Aoyama.
 1998